Metal Gear: Ghost Babel: Gameplay

-Allows the player to replay previously cleared stages in order to achieve a higher ranking.
-After the Story mode is completed, "Special" versions of the stages become available where the player must achieve new objectives (such as collecting FOXHOUND emblems or reach the goal without being seen).
+Players can replay previously cleared stages in order to achieve a higher ranking.
+After the Story mode is completed, "Special" versions of the stages become available where the player must achieve new objectives (such as collecting FOXHOUND emblems or reaching the goal without being seen).
 In this Special training mode, the player controls an unknown agent who goes through a VR recreation of Snake's mission in Galuade, while being supervised by a mysterious entity named "No.4."
 As the player clears more of these stages, No.4 will disclose details of the game's story not revealed in the main campaign.
+There are also 180 training missions spread across three main categories (sneaking, weapon and advanced) and various sub-categories within each.
+Most of the missions are recreations of the ones featured in Metal Gear Solid: Integral.
+A Vs. Battle mode allows two players mode to compete in multiplayer battles using a Game Link Cable.
+The objective in this mode is to destroy three target drones called WISPs in order to obtain the data disks they carry and access the goal before the other player does.
+Each player's Snake is invisible to the other unless they enter their opponent's field of vision.